chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Pie: Pooling CPU Memory for LLM Inference](https://arxiv.org/abs/2411.09317): use CPU memory to enlarge batchsize to improve throughput, by Ion Stoica
 - [ ] [NEO: Saving GPU Memory Crisis with CPU Offloading for Online LLM Inference](https://arxiv.org/abs/2411.01142): offload KV cache and attention to CPU for larger batchsize, similar to fastdecode, by Ion Stoica
+- [ ] [Task Scheduling for Efficient Inference of Large Language Models on Single Moderate GPU Systems](https://arxiv.org/abs/2411.15715): more likely inference on personal device

 #### Inference on personal device